Keyboard shortcuts

 This check is cheap (address parsing only) and needs no wallet state.
 For z_sendmany it runs synchronously, so a policy-rejected recipient fails with -8 before an operation id is ever returned.

-The AllowFullyTransparent dispatch is a third decision point in actor::do_send, but it is a routing choice, not a rejection: the transparent-funded build path is taken only under that policy and only when every recipient is a bare transparent address.
+Source selection is a third decision point in actor::do_send, but it is a routing choice rather than a rejection: the resolved source maps onto librustzcash's spend policy, with the shielded pool set left empty for a transparent source so a shortfall is -6 instead of a silent top-up from the other pool.
+Keeping the change transparent is the narrow case within that, taken only under AllowFullyTransparent and only when every recipient is a bare transparent address.

 Why the rungs must not collapse